Renowned orchestral conductor Mariss Jansons dies, 76 | DW | 01.12.2019

-The award-winning conductor was one of the most reknownedin the world.
+The award-winning conductor was one of the most renowned in the world.
 Since 2003, he had been chief conductor of the Bavarian Radio Symphony Orchestra.

-Latvian maestro Mariss Jansons, who dazzled audiences at orchestras across the world, has died at his home in Saint Petersburg where he lived after longstanding heart problems.
+Latvian maestro Mariss Jansons, who dazzled audiences across the world, has died at his home in St. Petersburg.
+Jansons suffered from longstanding heart problems.
 He was 76.

 Jansons had been chief conductor of the Bavarian Radio Symphony Orchestra since 2003.

-Considered one of the leading conductors to emerge from the former Soviet Union, Jansons has conducted at the Oslo Philharmonic, London Philharmonic Orchestra, Vienna Philharmonic and Pittsburgh Symphony Orchestra.
+Considered one of the leading conductors to emerge from the former Soviet Union, Jansons has conducted the Oslo Philharmonic Orchestra, London Philharmonic Orchestra, Vienna Philharmonic Orchestra and Pittsburgh Symphony Orchestra.

-He was born in hiding in the Latvian capital Riga during World War II to singer Iraida Jansone, who was Jewish, and conductor Arvids Jansons.
+He was born in hiding in the Latvian capital, Riga, during World War II to singer Iraida Jansons, who was Jewish, and conductor Arvid Jansons.
 As a child he studied violin with his father.

 cw/rc (dpa, AFP)